2022 Broad Street Run Guide: What You Need To Know

 - 7 a.m.
 S 20th St from Packer Ave to Pattison Ave

-Roads will reopen after the city’s street sweepers clean up.MORE NEWS: Uber Driver Shot During Argument With Passenger In West Philadelphia: Police
+Roads will reopen after the city’s street sweepers clean up.MORE NEWS: Embiid Out For Foreseeable Future With Right Orbital Fracture, Mild Concussion

+For detailed information regarding parking, street closures, and everything else you should know ahead of the race, click here.